TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.26.md

 ---

-Surely I have seen yesterday the blood of Naboth, and the blood of his sons, saith Jehovah; and I will requite thee in this plat, saith Jehovah.
-Now therefore take and cast him into the plat [of ground], according to the word of Jehovah.
+'Surely I have seen yesterday the blood of Naboth, and the blood of his sons,' says Yahweh; 'and I will repay you in this plot of ground,' says Yahweh.
+Now therefore take and cast him onto the plot of ground, according to the word of Yahweh."